re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 the feeling of accomplishment when it was complete?

 Our affinity for hand tools includes all of the above.
-Ten years ago, we
+In 2001, we

 noticed we had amassed a small collection of tools that seemed to have